Phase transitions and gravitational waves in a non-abelian vector dark matter scenario: Testing the model

 \section{Testing the model}

 This model is a minimal extension of the SM, yet it can be constrained from multiple different directions.
-In the following, we will firstly consider the theoretical bounds coming from ensuring that the scalar potential is bounded from below and from perturbative unitarity; then we will discuss cosmological and astrophysical bounds associated with the presence of a dark matter candidate; finally we will discuss how collider observables constrain modifications in the scalar sector.
+In the following, we will first consider the theoretical bounds coming from ensuring that the scalar potential is bounded from below and from perturbative unitarity; then we will discuss cosmological and astrophysical bounds associated with the presence of a dark matter candidate; finally we will discuss how collider observables constrain modifications in the scalar sector.

 From the numerical point of view, we have performed random scans on the four free parameters of the model: $m_{V_D}$ and $m_{H_D}$ logarithmically from 10 MeV to 100 TeV, $g_D$ also logarithmically from $10^{-5}$ to $4\pi$, and $\cos\theta_S$ linearly from 0 to 1.
 Given the vast range of the parameter space, we have also performed dedicated scans selecting only points satisfying one or all of the constraints discussed in the following sections, in order to increase the density of valid points for plotting purposes.
+Furthermore, we will be almost always showing results in the $\{m_{V_D},m_{H_D}\}$ plane, to allow for a direct comparison of various constraints in the same projection of the parameter space, and also to avoid presenting a too large number of figures, which might disrupt the flow of the discussion.
+Other projections for further investigation can be easily produced with the information provided below.